patriziawatlington/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and maintainability are key for long-term project success."

 This quote emphasizes the importance of avoiding over-engineering and optimizing too early in the development process without data to support such decisions.
 It reminds us that while performance is crucial, it should not compromise the fundamental principles of good software design.

+# 2024-03-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering and remember that code readability and maintainability are as crucial as functionality.
+Always keep in mind that you write code not only for computers to execute but also for humans to understand and modify."

+"Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize when necessary based on data and profiling, rather than speculative assumptions about performance bottlenecks."